Path to market

 Terrestrial Energy began the Canadian Nuclear Safety Commission’s Vendor Design Review process in 2016 and expects to complete that review process in 2022.

-IMSR® plant pre-application U.S. Nuclear Regulatory Commission activities commenced in November 2018 with the support of U.S. Department of Energy grant funding.
+IMSR® cogeneration plant pre-application U.S. Nuclear Regulatory Commission activities commenced in 2018 with grant support from the U.S. Department of Energy.

 Start of Canadian Nuclear Safety Commission’s (CNSC) Vendor Design Review, a regulatory review of IMSR® technology and plant design.